pWiklacz/Bulky/README.md

 - Visual Studio with ASP.NET development tools.
 - SQL Server or another compatible database server.
 - .NET Core runtime installed.
+- **Stripe Account**: You must have a Stripe account to process payments.
+If you don't have one, you can sign up for a free account at [Stripe](https://stripe.com).

 ## Getting Started